What is in this leaflet

 How much to take

-Your doctor will tell you how many Olanzapine-DRLA tablets or orally disintegrating tablets you should take.
+Your doctor will tell you how many Olanzapine-DRLA tablets you should take.
 The dose your doctor will prescribe for you will usually be in the range 5 mg to 20 mg per day.

 Your doctor may increase or decrease your dose in order to find the appropriate dose for your condition.